The best freebies

-The items have included in the past pianos, cars, books, televisions, dolls, stamp collections, sewing machines, wedding dresses, building materials, artwork, antique furniture, fridges, stoves, tents, dog kennels (but they say with great emphasis, not dogs), gadgets, computers, used DVD discs and cassette tapes, fish tanks and even musical instruments?
+Items you can find include pianos, cars, books, televisions, dolls, stamp collections, sewing machines, wedding dresses, building materials, artwork, antique furniture, fridges, stoves, tents, dog kennels (but they say with great emphasis, not dogs), gadgets, computers, used DVD discs and cassette tapes, fish tanks and even musical instruments.

 Have you got something lying around at home that someone else could use?
 Give it away instead of throwing it away.